Cheating with temperature.

 The UK had carbon emissions of 800 million tonnes of CO2e in 1990.
 The UK Climate Change Act (2008) requires these emissions to fall by 80% by 2050 i.e. to 160 million tonnes CO2e.
 If the rate of decline achieved so far continued, zero emissions would happen at about 2065.

-Recently the retirement of coal fired power stations has meant good progress in the reduction of emissions and the UK’s greenhouse gas emissions for 2017 were reported as 456 million tonnes of CO2e.
+Recently the retirement of coal fired power stations has meant good progress in the reduction of emissions and statistics from the Department of Business, Energy and Industrial Strategy (BEIS), UK’s greenhouse gas emissions for 2017 were 456 million tonnes of CO2e.
 A steady decline for the 47 years from 2018 until 2065 would mean that the UK emitted 10,488 million tonnes CO2e.
 That’s about 160 tonnes CO2e for everyone in the UK …

 … and rather more than the 50 tonnes CO2e target for remaining carbon budget suggested above.